apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
-  -c, --config=config                    Path to your Apollo config file -t, --tag=tag                          [default: current] The published tag to check this client against --clientName=clientName                Name of the client that the queries will be attached to
+  -c, --config=config                    Path to your Apollo config file -t, --tag=tag                          The published tag to check this client against --clientName=clientName                Name of the client that the queries will be attached to

   --clientReferenceId=clientReferenceId  Reference id for the client which will match ids from client traces, will use